What is ankylosing spondylitis?

 How is ankylosing spondylitis treated?

 Treatment will depend on your symptoms, your age, and your general health.
 It will also depend on how severe the condition is.
-The goal of treatment is to reduce pain and stiffness, prevent deformities, and maintain as normal a lifestyle as possible.
+The goal of treatment is to ease pain and stiffness, prevent deformities, and maintain as normal a lifestyle as possible.
 Treatment may include:

 - Surgery to replace a joint, place rods in the spine, or remove parts of the thickened and hardened bone